 “We have made it our mission to keep the Office heartbeat alive by continuing to pay homage to the show with original Office-inspired content that fans all over the world can enjoy,” said David.

-The shop sells additional items, mainly paper, to raise money to create more comics.
+The shop sells additional items, especially paper, to raise money to create more comics.
 They also donate 50% of recycled paper profits to Lide Haiti, Rainn Wilson’s nonprofit for at-risk youth in Haiti.

 David can relate most to Michael Scott and his overly sensitive emotions – from his fear of missing out to his need for love and his shameless displays of PDA.